section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 > Jekyll uses [Sass](https://sass-lang.com/) stylesheet.
 You can learn Sass basics [here](https://sass-lang.com/guide).

 ### Conclusion

-Nowadays, you don't need expert-level programming skills to build your blog.
+Nowadays, you don't need expert-level programming skills to build your blog site.
 You can install Jekyll and build a static site without much hassle.
-The only skills required in a Jekyll powered site is only HTML and CSS skills.
+The only skills required to create a Jekyll powered site are HTML and CSS skills.
+Put some of these skills to the test and start by building your simple Jekyll static site.

+### Additional Resources
 Additional important Jekyll concepts and practices can be found below.

 - [Jekyll data files](https://jekyllrb.com/docs/datafiles/)